-Every single March Madness game will be broadcast on either TBS, TNT, TruTV or CBS.
+Every March Madness game will be broadcast on either TBS, TNT, TruTV or CBS.
 You can also stream every game on March Madness Live.
-We'll post the full schedule here when it is available.

 How can you participate in March Madness?

 By filling out a bracket!
-Our Bracket Challenge Game, the official bracket game of the NCAA, will open immediately after the committee announces the field on Selection Sunday.
-The brackets will lock on that Thursday, before the first game of the first round begins, so get your picks in before then.
+The Bracket Challenge Game, the official bracket game of the NCAA, will open immediately after the committee announces the field on Selection Sunday.
+The brackets will lock before the first game of the first round begins, so get your picks in before then.
 How hard is filling out a bracket?
 Well no one has ever gotten a perfect bracket, but that shouldn’t stop you from trying.